Euricom/workshop-AI-tools/demos/js-react-10x-rules/.roo/rules/02_project-structure.md

 ## New Pages

-- Create new pages at: `src/pages`
+- Add new pages in the `src/pages` directory.
-- Place a new page in `src/pages/PAGE_NAME/Page.tsx` folder
+- Organize each page in its own folder: `src/pages/PAGE_NAME/`.
-- Place specific component for that page inside the page folder
+- Place the main page component inside the folder as `Page.tsx`.
+- Include any page-specific components within the same folder for better organization.

 ## Utility Functions

-- Create utility functions in `lib/` folder for reusable logic
+- Place reusable utility functions in the `src/lib/` directory to maintain a clean and organized structure.
-- Use lodash utilities for common operations (arrays, objects, strings)
+- Leverage `lodash` for common operations involving arrays, objects, and strings to simplify code and improve readability.
-- Import specific lodash functions to minimize bundle size:
+- Import only the specific `lodash` functions you need to reduce the bundle size.
+For example:

 ```ts
 import groupBy from "lodash/groupBy";
 ```
+- Write utility functions with clear and concise documentation to ensure ease of use and maintainability.
+- Avoid duplicating logic by centralizing shared functionality in the `lib/` folder.
+- Test all utility functions thoroughly to ensure reliability across the application.